cranksters/playdate-reverse-engineering/readme.md

-Playdate reverse-engineering notes/tools - covers file formats, server API and USB commands
+Unofficial Playdate reverse-engineering notes/tools - covers file formats, server API and USB commands

 > ⚠️ This documentation is unofficial and is not affiliated with Panic.
 All of the content herein was gleaned from reverse-engineering the Playdate SDK tools and sample game files, and as such there may be mistakes or missing information.